 What happens if the place you call home vanishes beneath your feet?
 The world you once knew, now gone.
 “Home” is unfamiliar, strange.

-In an intimate performance Tantrum’s Trajectory Ensemble weaves a sea of stories from original poetry, found texts, songs, myths, music, interviews with grandparents and rewritten history books in an eco-biographical exploration of the places we love and how they change.
+In an intimate performance Tantrum’s Trajectory Ensemble weaves a sea of stories from original poetry, found texts, songs, myths and music in a personal exploration of what it means to feel at home - in the world, in your country, in your suburb, in yourself.

 Tantrum Youth Arts is supported by the NSW Government through ArtsNSW.